MIGRAINES & DISABILITY BENEFITS

 Migraines are not just a headache.
 Migraines are a severe headache that often comes with nausea, vomiting and light sensitivity.
 However, migraine symptoms are different for everyone.
 But, they are known to be vascular headaches that create serious head pain.
 The head pain is caused by the activation of nerve fibers that are within the three membranes that cover the brain and spinal cord.

-If you are suffering from severe migraine headaches, despite medical treatment, then it is possible for you to obtain disability benefits.
-In order to win benefits, you must prove that your migraines are keeping you from working and that your migraines have lasted for over one year.
-Winning benefits is not easy, especially in a migraine case.
-You will have a better chance of winning benefits if you hire an attorney with experience in Social Security law.
-Cannon Disability is the right firm for you.
-Contact us today for help with your case.
+If you are suffering from severe migraine headaches, despite medical treatment, then it is possible for you to obtain SSDI and SSI benefits.
+In order to win benefits, you must prove that your migraines are keeping you from working and that they have lasted for over one year.

 WHAT CAUSES MIGRAINES?